 United Way holds Back to School resource fairs

-The resource fair began in 2011, and took place in a single location.
-However, United Way expanded their Back 2 School fair into each county served by the United Way of Northeast Mississippi.
+The resource fair began in 2011 and took place in a single location.
+However, United Way campaign and communications associate Robin Matkin said last year each county served by the United Way of Northeast Mississippi held its own fair.

-Chickasaw County saw United Way host its resource fair at the First Methodist Church Life Center from 10 a.m. to 2 p.m.
-Saturday, but most supplies were gone by noon.
+Chickasaw County will see United Way host its resource fair at the First Methodist Church Life Center from 10 a.m. to 2 p.m.
+Saturday.

-Parents were not allowed to pick up backpacks for children who were not present.
+Parents can’t pick up backpacks for children who are not present.

-Lee County’s fair was July 19 in The Mall at Barnes Crossing with thousands showing up for that event.
+Lee County’s fair was July 19 in The Mall at Barnes Crossing in the space across from Charming Charlie’s.
 Kids received a backpack of their choosing stuffed with pencils, erasers, paper, glue, scissors, and other supplies, free of charge.

-Overall, the United Way will hand out 4,000 backpacks in the seven counties this month.
+Matkin said each stuffed backpack costs $12.50.
+Overall, the United Way will hand out 4,000 backpacks in the seven counties.
 She said anyone qualifies to receive a backpack.
-The only questions asked were what county the child was from and if they were on free and reduced lunch.
+The only questions they will ask, she said, is what county the child is from and if they are on free and reduced lunch.

 For more information about Saturday’s Back 2 School Resource Fair visit www.unitedwaynems.org/b2s